Zirak/jsh/README.md

 Write some javascript, invite your friends, write some javascript on your friends.
 You'll be the life of the party.

-It's quite alphab but usable.
+It's quite alpha but usable.
 Things work generally pretty well on Chrome, Firefox has some jitters, IE will likely stay a mess for some time.

 ## Features